How to merge Airtable attachments into one PDF using Make

 Let's start by adding the Plumsail Documents extension to the database for Airtable to create PDF documents directly from the database records.
 Click on the Extensions button, then click Add an extension, and in the pop-up window, enter Plumsail Documents in the search bar.
 Find the application and click Add.

+After we have logged into our Plumsail Documents account, the Add document generation button window pops up where we need to make settings.
 In the Process to start field, select our template in Plumsail Documents.
 In our case, it is the Property list.
 The Button title was generated automatically.
 Also, we must choose an option on how to create a PDF from Airtable if several records are selected.
 Click One aggregated document.
 The Download result document switch is already automatically turned on.
 Click on the Add.

 Â